The Magic School Bus in the Haunted House

 When the Magic School Bus Kids play giant musical instruments, they see and feel the vibrations.
-Your kids can see and hear the results of vibrations in this activity.
-Have children work in small groups.
+Your students can see and hear the results of vibrations in this activity.

 - Grades: 3–5

 Field Trip Notes

 It all starts when Ms. Frizzle's class is rehearsing Concerto for Invented Instrument.
 Carlos's invented instrument looks great, but sounds ploopy.
 Ms. Frizzle takes the kids to the Sound Museum — which is a spooky old house on a lonely hill, full of mysterious sounds.
 The children explore the Soundscape Room, hearing sounds from jungle, mountain, sea, and city environments.
 In another room, the kids feel vibrations when they play giant musical instruments.
 They put on special glasses and see sound waves in the Sound-O-Vision room.
 Can Carlos learn how to get the right sound from his musical instrument in time for the concert?